Sweethearts (British game show)

-Sweethearts is a game show series that aired on ITV for one series from 31 March until 23 June 1987 and was produced by Anglia Television, the show was hosted by Larry Grayson and announced by John Benson.
+Sweethearts is a panel show that aired on ITV from 31 March to 23 June 1987 and is hosted by Larry Grayson.

 Gameplay

 A panel of three celebrities faced three couples.
 Each couple had a story about how they met, two of them were false, the other was real.
 Each couple came out and were questioned by the panel, who would attempt to guess who was faking.

+Reception

 The series was poorly received and never took off, and as a consequence was not renewed for a second series.

-American version

-Sweethearts later became an American game show with Match Game panellist Charles Nelson Reilly as the host (sometime substituted by Richard Kline).
-The series ran briefly in syndication from 12 September 1988 until 8 September 1989.